purpleidea/flabbergast/flabbergast-manual.md

 In `a`, contextual lookup searches for an `i`, which does not exist in the current frame, but does exist in its container.
 In `x`, contextual looks for an frame `a` that contains an attribute `h`, which it finds at the top-level.
 In `y`, although `i` is accessible from the frame `a`, it does not exist in `a`, so `a.i` fails to find a matching frame.
 However, in `z`, a remote lookup searches for `i` starting from `a`, which is found in exactly the same way as when computing the value for `a.h`.
 Inside `w`, the situation is more complicated as another frame named `a` is created.
 Searching for `a.h`, as `w.x` does, first checks the frame `w.a`, but this frame lacks an `h` attribute, so lookup continues, instead finding the top-level frame.
 In `w.y`, lookup for `a.i` will match the `w.a` frame as it does have an `i` attribute.
 In both `w.z` and `w.v`, searching for `a` yields `w.a`.
 In the case of `w.z`, doing a remote lookup inside `w.a` for `i` will find the attribute inside it.
 In the case of `w.v`, the parentheses have broken the lookup into a contextual lookup (`a`) and a direct get (`.h`); this is an error as the matched `a` (`w.a`) does not have an attribute `h`.

 > __This is the most complicated part of the language, but also the most useful.__

+The pattern `If x Is Null Then Null Else (x).y` tends to show up frequently.
+The nullable lookup operator, makes this `x?.y`.

 ### Fricassée Expressions